Categories

 - Take small steps towards conquering your claustrophobia.
 If you attempt to rush into it, you may feel overwhelmed and discouraged.
 Similarly, if you avoid taking any steps, you may never conquer your fear!
 Set attainable goals and once you reach them, make the next one slightly more challenging.

 - Learn relaxation techniques to help you manage your anxiety and fear.
-This can be done by consulting a psychologist or by the use of a self help CD (The Calm Within CD), specifically designed for this purpose.
+This can be done by consulting a psychologist, specifically designed for this purpose.
 Practice these techniques when you find yourself in a small confined space.

 - Think positively!
 Try being optimistic when facing your fear by reminding yourself that you have the power over your fear and that there is no real danger.